KyleM157/jettywatch/pages/03_Coastlines.md

 ![North NJ Offshore Canyon](/assets/images/North_NJ_coastline.png)

-I can't say for sure, but it is possible that this feature helps to focus more south swell energy to Monmouth County, whereas Long Island would see more power from East swells.
+This feature helps to focus more south swell energy to Monmouth County, whereas Long Island would see more power from East swells.
 As for New Jersey, this is due to the canyon causing refraction that could potentially bend the swell a bit more to our area.

 ### Acknowledgements